satishpn/bellabeat-case-study/README.md

 - Some users have short bursts of very high activity
 - Average sleep is around 7 hours but varies a lot
 - I didn’t find a strong relationship between activity and sleep

 ---

+## Recommendations
+- Encourage users to improve consistency in daily activity levels
+- Promote sleep tracking features in the Bellabeat app
+- Develop personalized insights based on activity and sleep patterns

+---